d0ra1mon/d0raSpy/README.md

 To properly install and configure OpenWrt for a Raspberry follow this guide: https://www.ixonae.com/configure-a-raspberry-pi-as-a-secure-wifi-access-point-with-open-wrt/

-## How the scripts works

-- The script `spy.sh` scan,get public ip, intercept traffic of the network (max 200 Mb), and send the report via Telegram.
-This script is permanent and should be placed inside crontab.
-- The script `scan.sh` scan and get public ip, send the report via Telegram and make a autouinstall.
-This script is temporary, in fact it self-removes when sending the report via Telegram.

 ## How setup the Bot Telegram

 1. Open `Telegram` > search `BotFather` > type `/newbot` > set name `name_bot` > `get HTTP API token`